 ⇒Fort Sumter: If you have a history buff in the family the boat ride and self guided tour out to Fort Sumter will give a wealth of Civil War history, not to mention give you wonderful harbor views of the Holy City.

-⇒For kids, there will be plenty of fun to be found at the Pineapple Fountain near Waterfront Park, The SC Aquarium, and the City Market.
+⇒Things to do in Charleston SC with kids include the Pineapple Fountain near Waterfront Park, The SC Aquarium, and the City Market.
 You can take a drive out to John’s Island to visit the famous Angel Oak Tree, too!
-There are also harbor tours and sunset cruises the kids would enjoy.
+There are also harbor tours and sunset cruises that teens would enjoy.

 ∞Isle of Palms & Beach

 Isle of Palms is a an easy drive from downtown, through the town of Mount Pleasant, SC and across the IOP connector.
 This Charleston beach is a classic destination.
 The island is made up of predominantly rental homes, some with beach access and some with intercostal waterway access.
 There is a marina and a wonderful golf course located at a development named Wild Dunes.
 Our family has vacationed here a multitude of summers and we love the vacation feel and close proximity to Charleston.
-There are a few restaurants here, but not much of a selection.
+There are a few restaurants here including Coda del Pesce and Acme Lowcountry Kitchen.

 ∞Sullivan’s Island & Beach

 Sullivan’s is adjacent to Isle of Palms and there is a bridge/connector between the two.
 Sullivan’s is much smaller and is filled predominantly year-round or semi-year round residents.
 There are rentals available, but most are for month long stays.
 We love Sullivan’s for day trips because it is much quieter and less touristy feeling.
 You can make a stop at Fort Moultrie, as well, for a history lesson and sweeping views of the ocean.
-There are several restaurants on the island, but not a huge selection.
+There are several restaurants on the island, our teens favorites are Poe’s Tavern and Home Team BBQ.

 Folly Beach is also a quick drive across the area of Charleston known as James Island.
-Folly Beach has mostly rental properties and is fairly well built up with a lot of tourists attractions and restaurants, ice cream places, etc. On the far end of the beach is a county park that is beloved.
-We have never vacationed here, but my parents have and enjoyed it as another, cheaper option for a beach vacation.
+Folly Beach has mostly rental properties and is fairly well built up with a lot of tourists attractions and restaurants, ice cream places, etc. Try Lost Dog Cafe for breakfast and The Crab Shack for dinner.
+On the far end of the beach is a county park that is beloved.
+We have never vacationed here, but my parents have and enjoyed it as another, cheaper option amongst the Charleston beaches.

 Seabrook is a private island community that hosts beautiful homes that are typically semi year-round residents, a few year rounders reside as well.
 This island is perfect for those who like to ride bikes, paddle kayaks through the marshes or spend quiet days on the beach.
 There is no public access to the beach here and you can really tell the difference.
 If you enjoy the private club and golf feel and want to be in a home to relax and get away from it all, this is a great spot.
 Getting to downtown Charleston is not nearly as convenient as the above mentioned beaches, but you could make a day trip there.
 There are a few restaurants available in the community and you can make a quick hop over to Kiawah’s restaurants, but going into downtown Charleston would be a challenge.